 Port Nic has over 500 members, with approximately a third being very active sailors, one third not so active (social!), and the remaining third supporters, honorary members, and sponsors.

 Despite owning a number of valuable assets such as the prime positioned club facilities and support boats, the Club relies mostly on volunteers for its existence.
 It is managed by the Board of Governors, comprised of volunteers who are active or social members of the Club.
 In addition, three part-time resources are managing the facilities, day-to-day administration, programmes, and equipment-hire at the Wellington Ocean Sport Centre.

-Port Nic has been successful due not only to the countless hours of volunteer work put in but also the financially beneficial relationship we have forged with the Wellington Hospitality Group through Black and Gold.
-We also receive some generous grant funding to help with the upkeep of our assets.
+Port Nic has been successful due not only to the countless hours of volunteer work put in but also some generous grant funding to help with the upkeep of our assets.

 In addition to providing the facilities and structure to the many boat owners and crews to enjoy sailing and social events, the Royal Port Nicholson Yacht Club is also enabling Wellingtonians and visitors alike to have fun on the water, while at the same time providing a platform for young and accomplished sailors to grow into world class competitors.

 The Royal Port Nicholson Yacht Club will keep doing what it does best – providing relevant and affordable training and opportunities for boat owners, sailing enthusiasts, and water sport fans to go out and enjoy the harbour, and providing relevant affordable

 We want to build the Club as a networking and meeting hub for the public and businesses, and maximise the use of our various assets by making our facilities available to our Corporate members and sponsors.

 We want to grow our annual Port Nicholson Regatta event into a full Race Week with the Wellington public involved.